 Whether you claim your benefits from the UK or another country varies by location.
 Read more guidance at Gov.uk.

 How many people from the EU are leaving the UK after Brexit?

 Large numbers of EU nationals have left the UK in the last few years, a trend that began after the Brexit referendum and accelerated during the Covid pandemic.
 Both official statistics and anecdotal information acknowledge this trend.

 And some economists warn it could have a significant impact on future growth.

 Several sectors of the economy are reporting serious difficulties in finding new recruits, including drivers of HGV lorries, fruit pickers and people working in the hospitality industry.

 It makes interpreting the data from the settlement scheme even more difficult.

 William Russell members will continue to enjoy the same high-quality, personal service we always offer.
 There are no changes to the benefits or coverage provided by our insurance plans, or to our member experience.

-For more information, see How we are dealing with Brexit.
+For more information, see our guide on how we are dealing with Brexit.